FunnelKit

 The FunnelKit Editorial Team is a group of WooCommerce experts with 10+ years of combined experience.
 We create actionable guides based on hands-on testing, industry research, and user feedback to help eCommerce businesses grow.

-In this comprehensive guide, you’ll learn how to help you create high-converting email flows right from your WordPress dashboard, no coding required.
+In this guide, you'll learn how to help you create high-converting automated email flows right from your WordPress dashboard, no coding required.

 What Are WooCommerce Automated Emails?